-Curtiss fell in love with Vermont on a cross country ski trip during the Great Nor’easter of December 1978 and relocated to Brattleboro, Vermont a few months later.
+Curtiss fell in love with Vermont on a cross country ski trip during the Great Nor’easter of 1978 and relocated to Brattleboro a few months later.
 Curtiss continues to be bullish on Vermont for what it offers outdoor enthusiasts, its participatory form of governance, and the practice of living life on a human scale.

 For eighteen consecutive years Curtiss lived and worked as an expatriate throughout Africa and Europe delivering organizational development and cooperative management expertise in French and Portuguese to a wide variety of businesses, government agencies, non-governmental organizations and community-led entities.
 Curtiss served as a Peace Corps Volunteer to Tunisia, North Africa.
 The United States Agency for International Development awarded Curtiss a Distinguished Unit Citation for reconciliation efforts during the civil war in Burundi.

 Curtiss previously served on the Washington University in St. Louis Board of Trustees, the MICDS International Board of Visitors, and the New England Board of Higher Education Blue Ribbon Task Force on the participation of underrepresented minorities in Science, Technology, Engineering and Mathematics (STEM).
-He is a founding member of the Vermont State Police Fair and Impartial Policing Commission, the Community Equity Collaborative of Southeast Vermont, and Vermont Independent Media, publisher of the award winning Commons newspaper.
+He co-founded the Vermont State Police Fair and Impartial Policing Commission, the Community Equity Collaborative of Southeast Vermont, and Vermont Independent Media, publisher of the award winning Commons newspaper.

 Curtiss received a B.A in Sociology from Washington University in St. Louis and served as a Fellow with the Coro Foundation Training Institute in Public Affairs.
 He completed a year of advanced French language studies at the Université d’Aix-Marseille III, Aix-en-Provence, France.

-In May 2015 the School for International Training (SIT) Graduate Institute conferred upon Curtiss an honorary Doctorate of Humane Letters for his work strengthening Vermont as an inclusive and equitable destination for all.
-In November 2019 Curtiss accepted an NAACP Lifetime Achievement Award from the Windham County (Vermont) NAACP.
-In May 2021 Middlebury College conferred upon Curtiss an honorary Doctor of Humane Letters degree for his civil rights and social justice leadership.
+In May 2015, the School for International Training (SIT) Graduate Institute conferred upon Curtiss an honorary Doctorate of Humane Letters for his work strengthening Vermont as an inclusive and equitable destination for all.
+In November 2019, Curtiss accepted an NAACP Lifetime Achievement Award from the Windham County (Vermont) NAACP.
+In May 2021, Middlebury College conferred upon Curtiss an honorary Doctor of Humane Letters degree for his civil rights and social justice leadership.
+Vermont Businesses for Social Responsibility awarded Curtiss its Terry Ehrich Award for Lifetime Achievement in October 2022.

 Curtiss has three adult children creating their own life adventures on the West Coast.
-He is married to photographer Cathryn Griffith.
+He enjoys cooking, traveling, Baroque concerts, museum visits, and time on the water with his life partner, photographer Cathryn Griffith.